Videothek/xo-mcp-server/Installation.md

-# Section 2: Installation Instructions for the Xen Orchestra MCP Server
+# Section 2: Installation Instructions

 Follow these steps to set up and run your custom MCP server for Xen Orchestra.
 (Outdated)